Admissions Frequently Asked Questions

 -

-The application processes for all SIPA programs are handled online.
-All documents required to be considered for admission can be submitted through the online application.
+All SIPA program applications and required documents can be submitted through the online application.
 We do not require documents be mailed to our office.
 Feel free to contact the Office of Admissions at 212-854-6216 or send an e-mail to [email protected] if you have any further questions.

 -